Deepfakes... and its threats (part 1)

 These tricks have already emerged for some years ago, but today the technology brought to the public is much more mature and you can create fake videos/images with the only help of your smartphone.

 Deepfake rose together with the deep learning boom following ImageNet competition in 2012.
 Algorithms became better than humans at unconstrained tasks like object detection or image segmentation.
 Soon the technology spread to the mass market and in 2016 appeared the first popular deepfake applications with Neural Style Transfer (NST), used by many mobile applications such as DeepArt or Prisma.
 Images, then videos became ground for manipulation.
-As of today, it is possible to turn a video from a camera into a painting in real-time.
+As of today, it is possible to turn a video into a painting in real-time.

 Deepfake for fun?

-On top of entertaining applications like Reface, MSQRD, or Face Swap Live, that allow you to swap faces on any video with extremely realistic results and no technical knowledge, other deepfake applications tend to be more than just leisure.
+On top of entertaining applications like Reface, MSQRD, or Face Swap Live, which allow you to swap faces on any video with extremely realistic results and no technical knowledge, other deepfake applications tend to be more than just leisure.

 One can also recreate human interactions, feelings and emotions when they would be otherwise lacking, for UX or even medical purposes.
 Mimics, non-verbal emotions or patterns specific to various cultures can be generated from one common source.